Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Kotodama 48

-A nation that gets into pissing contests is a urine-nation.
+Urine-nation: a nation that gets into pissing contests.

 Kotodama 64